 As a writer, I find that keeping a daily journal is imperative for organizing my thoughts and keeping my grammar where it needs to be.
 Writing without direction can lead to some wonderful creations, but it can also lead to writer's block and hours of being unproductive.

 If you have a goal to write in a daily journal, then try using journaling prompts to give your writing focus.
 It is a concept that has greatly improved my journal.

 Here are some journaling ideas for you to try:

 Everyone has something that inspires them to do their best in life.
 Quotes that inspire you do not have to come from a famous individual.
 They can simply be something that motivates you to do your best.
 Write about the quote and the deeper meaning that it holds in your life.
 If you still are at a loss as to where to begin, try out these inspirational quotes.

 Quotes are great journal prompts, so if you do not necessarily want to write “inspirational” quotes in your daily journal, you can write about nearly any quote at all.
 It may not pertain to your life at all, but you can still reflect on the meaning that originated behind the phrase.
 These quotes can add wisdom to your life or simply be a funny saying that you enjoy.

 If you do not feel like collecting quotes, then question journaling prompts are also great.
 Questions often arise in life that you do not really think about much, but you can write them down on a piece of paper and place them in a container for a rainy day.
 When you run out of ideas, randomly select one of the questions to write about.

-If you are at a loss for what to write in a journal, then try to start naming some of the goals that you have for your life.
-To help you maintain this path, you can write about the goal that you want to accomplish and your journey to achieve it.
-Here are some personal development goals to help you get started.
+If you are at a loss for what to write in a daily journal, then try to start naming some of the goals that you have for your life.
+To help you maintain this path, you can write about some self care idea you want to try.

 #5.
 Life Milestones